 Coordinate reference system

-Geometry intersection and containment checks can either be performed in a 3D Spherical coordinate system or in a standard 2D cartesian lat/lon coordinate system.
+Geometry intersection and containment checks can either be performed in a 3D spherical coordinate system or in a standard 2D cartesian lat/lon coordinate system.

 Spherical coordinate reference system